Earth Day 2023

 Oil & Drilling

 We all know oil spills are bad.
 When animals try to lick off oil from their fur or feathers, “the effect is toxic and can induce kidney failure.”
 They also rely on their fur or feathers for warmth, but when they’re coated in oil, the animal can freeze to death.
 “Unless they’re rescued – a monumental feat in remote regions – animals affected by oil spills typically die of hypothermia.”
 This makes me want to stop driving immediately.
-How do I stop supporting this global greed for oil?
-That’s a discussion for a future series of blog posts.
+How do we stop supporting this global need and greed for oil?

 Image by David ROUMANET from Pixabay.